emil-emulation/emil-integration-framework/Readme.md

 In application.yml one can define one PID with the desired response for testing.
 In case of this PID, the underlying archive won't be queried.

-## Content Negotiation

-If not ordered otherwise the service produces JSON.
-To get an XML representation, use `Accept: application/xml` header or add ".xml" at the end of the URL *(experimental)*.